Campaign History of the 151e Régiment d'Infanterie - IV

 198 new recruits

-In the morning, a new attack on the German fortin and trenches is launched by a battalion of the 162 RI and another of the 94 RI but ends in only further slaughter.
+In the morning, a new attack on the German fortress and trenches is launched by a battalion of the 162 RI and another of the 94 RI but ends in only further slaughter.
 The few survivors crawl back to the lines at nightfall.
 Losses for the 151 on this day include 4 killed, 8 wounded, and 1 missing.
 The casualties recorded in the JMO include:

 Wounded: Capitaine d'Avant, Sdts.
 Réal, Lefévre (Albert), Leclercq (Urbain), Georges (Léon), Senet, Sonneville, Herbo.